Mvcampbell3/MySQL-Node.js/README.md

 ```
 npm install
 ```
-This installs all of the packages I use to create this application.<br>
+This installs all of the packages I used to create this application.<br>

 ##### These include:

-1. Mysql npm, which allows for the interation with mysql databases.
+1. **Mysql npm**, which allows for the interation with mysql databases.
-2. Inquirer npm, which gives the ability to ask and receive input from the user.
+2. **Inquirer npm**, which gives the ability to ask and receive input from the user.
-3. Table npm, which takes data from mysql and other areas and places them into pretty tables.
+3. **Table npm**, which takes data from mysql and other areas and places them into pretty tables.
-4. Clear npm, which clears the terminal.
+4. **Clear npm**, which clears the terminal.

 ##### Secondly, you will need to make sure you have a MySQL connection which has the configs of:
     host: localhost,